a collection of notes on areas of personal interest

 Here, however, is something a little different.
 On the walls of two different buildings, two different hands have crudely sprayed the word for Satan – shaitaan, the lower graffito having the number ‘420’ added after it which, I’m told, is an insult in Pakistan and Afghanistan.
 I have no idea why these have been sprayed nor how the number ‘420’ came to be associated with an insult.
 They are obviously not political but, perhaps, mischievous as they appear to have been written by immature hands, particularly the first, and may well have been produced by expatriates on the evidence of the added ‘420’.
 I would love to know if there was a specific purpose behind them, or if they are just examples of the mindlessness we are used to in the West.
 Still, it seems strange to see this word sprayed on walls in an Islamic country where the significance is very different from the way it would be understood in the West.

 In the West the issue of graffiti has developed to a debate as to whether or not a graffito constitutes an act of vandalism.
-Most authorities, especially the police, regard it as a crime and link it with other forms of vandalism.
+Most authorities, especially the police, regard it as a crime and link it with other forms of vandalism as well as being an indicator of potential social and criminal problems.

-However, many people like the freedom and excitement of decorating a wall that, at the same time allows them to make a personal statement and might be considered to be an improvement to the area in which it is executed.
+However, many people like the freedom and excitement engendered in the decoration of vertical surfaces – commonly, but not exclusively, walls – that, at the same time allows them to make both a personal statement while being intended by them to be an improvement to the surface or area in which it is executed.
 This is particularly held to be true of ‘piece’ works that are considered by their designers as works of art, but the majority of works in Qatar would be classified as ‘tank’ works and are essentially the signing by name or design character.
-These two photographs illustrate recent examples of two different styles, obviously based on Western works but, on one of them, with Arabic script reading ‘fifty’, as well as the title in English ‘the middle east’.
+These two photographs illustrate recent examples of two different styles, obviously based on Western works with, on the first of them, Arabic script reading ‘fifty’, as well as the title in English ‘the middle east’.
+Both examples were executed on a derelict school building in 2006.

-But times appear to be changing.
-These two examples of graffiti were photographed in the New District of Doha and are obviously the work of a single person signing his name.
+But times appear to be changing within the peninsula.
+These two examples are of graffiti that were photographed in the New District of Doha, and are obviously the work of a single person signing two variations of his ‘tag’, or street name – the name under which he wants his work to be known – ‘wak’.

-They are not included because they are poor examples of graffiti art but because of where they have been sprayed.
+They have not been included here because they are poor examples of graffiti art, but because of the location of where they have been sprayed.
 Serious graffiti artists spend some time working with sketches on paper to perfect their art and produce work which, in their eyes – and, importantly, in the eyes of their peers – is of consequence.
-Conversely, poorly designed and executed work diminishes them in the eyes of their peers.
+Generally their work will be located in a place or position that has some consideration for the owner of the location.
+Conversely, poorly placed, designed or executed work diminishes them in the eyes of their peers.

-The two examples show that the design work is still being developed but, more importantly, the sadness to me here is that the lower of the two graffiti has been executed on an expensive, pre-cast, modelled concrete boundary wall.
-To my mind this is really inexcusable.
+The two examples show that the design work is still being developed but, more importantly and sadly, the lower of the two graffiti has been executed on an expensive, pre-cast, modelled concrete boundary wall with not even a hint of consideration for integration into the pre-cast pattern.
+This is the type of graffiti that is not enjoyed by many and is considered illegal and, as mentioned above, problematic by security authorities.

 Customising cars is not a new trend but became affordable when cars became more available.
 The sixties and seventies saw, in the West, considerable interest in painting not just cars but a wide variety of objects.
 In effect it was an extension of the fashion industry.
 In Qatar, the country had not yet caught up with this trend at the time, nor has there been a subsequent cross-over from the fashion world apart from examples such as the cars above.
 There has, however, been a visible trend to show allegiance to both Qatar and to the State.
 It’s very common to see stickers on cars not only referring to the State but also to the Ruler.
 This feeling is supported in many areas, noticeably photography where the emphasis is more on the country as an abstract notion rather than on its governance.
 But, here, the owner of this car has decorated it to show his connection not just to the State – as can be seen by the Qatari flags on the car’s roof, but also other States as can be seen on the stickers on the sides of the car.